chaoss/community/governance/governance.md

 - Editing the CHAOSScast podcast
 - Offering travel stipends for CHAOSS members
 - Hosting of community resources and platforms (e.g., Slack)
+- Other community support needs with approval of the Governing Board

 ## Requesting Funds from CHAOSS for an Expense